SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/06-getting-started-navigate-via-intent.md

   A capability is formulated in an abstract way consisting of a `type` and optionally a `qualifier`.
 The type categorizes a capability in terms of its functional semantics (e.g., `microfrontend` if providing a microfrontend).
 Multiple capabilities can be of the same type.
 In addition to the type, a capability can define a qualifier to differentiate the different capabilities of the same type.

 - **Intention** \
   An intention refers to one or more capabilities that a micro app wants to interact with.
 A micro app declares its intentions in its manifest.
-Manifesting intentions allows us to see dependencies between applications down to the functional level.
+Manifesting intentions enables us to see dependencies between applications down to the functional level.

 - **Intent** \
   The intent is the message that a micro app sends to interact with functionality that is available in the form of a capability.
 If the application has not declared a respective intention in its manifest, the message will be rejected.